Guidelines on Fitness to Continue in Study on the Grounds of Health and/or Safety

 - Head of International Student Support or nominee

 - Head of Public Engagement or nominee

-In addition, a member of the Student Multidisciplinary Team may be asked to attend to provide information to the Panel.
+In addition, the staff member that raised initial concerns about the student may be asked to attend to provide information to the Panel.

-The member representing central support services should not be the same person who has met with the student through the Student Intervention Protocol.
+The member representing central support services should not be the same person who has met with the student through the Student Support Protocol.

-Representatives from Occupational Health, Academic Affairs, Legal Services, Security, Student Records and Examinations, Income and Student Finance may be asked to attend at specific points during the meeting in an advisory capacity, to provide further information or to clarify a policy or procedure.
+Representatives for example from Occupational Health, Academic Affairs, Legal Services, Safety, Student Records and Examinations, Income and Student Finance may be asked to attend at specific points during the meeting in an advisory capacity, to provide further information or to clarify a policy or procedure.

 External professionals may be invited to attend and/or to provide information on the student’s case or situation and/or to provide general information and advice on support and care that can be accessed:

 - Representative from the University Health Centre or other GP practice as appropriate